Treme (TV series): Opening credits

 The opening credits, set to John Boutte's "The Treme Song", were designed by producer Karen L. Thorson, who previously developed the opening credit sequences for The Wire.
 The opening credits evolve and change with every season, showcasing the events that happened during that time period and themes of that season.
 All the actors' names are set against molded walls or other imagery associated with their characters, as no one wanted to put their names against real old photographs.
 Consistent throughout all the credits are images of New Orleans culture, including second line parades, Mardi Gras Indians, music, and food.

 The first-season opening credits were designed "to show what has been lost", including "the culture, the music, the people".
 The sequence features more than 80 elements used from film, video, and still photographs, all used from people who lived in New Orleans, including family images from the hurricane.
 The title card appears against a molded flood-damaged backdrop.

 The second-season opening credits evolve, showing more contemporary video and updated themes that are present in the season, including public housing residents protesting, crime scenes, and the beginning of rebuilding the city.
 The title card for season two shows more mold growing over the logo.

-The third-season opening credits begin showing the revival of the city and the rebuilding, as well as new events from 2007–08, in which the season takes place, including the killing of NOPD officer Nicola Cotton and the NOAH scandal.
+The third-season opening credits begin showing the revival of the city and the rebuilding, as well as new events from 2007 to 2008, in which the season takes place, including the killing of NOPD officer Nicola Cotton and the NOAH scandal.
 The title card evolves, evoking the themes of third season, and shows it being replastered over the mold of the previous seasons.

-The fourth-season opening credits show post-Katrina recovery and imagery of Barack Obama being elected as President.
+The fourth-season opening credits show post-Katrina recovery and imagery of Barack Obama being elected as president.
 These credits feature more footage and images of joyous New Orleans occasions and touchstones, as Thorson did that as a "thank you" to the city.
 The final title card appears newly painted on a white plastered wall, on which actor Clarke Peters provided the hand-brushed finishing touches.